signavio/tech-blog/_posts/2017-02-08-dealing-with-client-legacy.md

 ## The Good Way™

-You might already see where I'm going with this.
+You might already see where I’m going with this.
 Instead of starting at the top of the tree, start at the bottom.

 ![Progressively introduce changes](../2017/good-refactoring.png)